Uber given new licence to operate in London after appeal

 Of those we asked, it was a mixed bag.
 For example, if you're overseas and know you need to go to hospital to check out a chest pain, LV says it would cover you in a private hospital, but not all the insurers we asked would.

-Remember, too, an EHIC WON'T cover you for any private treatment, or repatriation.
+Remember, too, a European Health Insurance Card WON'T cover you for any private treatment, or repatriation.

 Insurance providers go all out to scare us into upping cover levels.
 Don't be duped into upgrading for no reason.
 Platinum policies with £10m medical cover are bunkum.

 "Why," you ask?
 Well, you're charged more but the chances of you making a claim that high are slim.
 According to the Association of British Insurers, the average cost of a medical travel insurance claim in 2017 was £1,300 – a far cry from £10m!